firmwaremodules/stm32-secure-patching-bootloader/Scripts/README.md

 5. Add and/or commit changes to these 2 files into the project's `Keys` directory.

 Also, in `Keys` directory, `machine.txt` must exist, and must contain either `V7M` for a non-Cortex-M0 target, or `V6M` for a Cortex-M0 target.
+This file is automatically created when the `make_keys_xxx.bat` script is run.
 Again, see the [demoapp repository](https://github.com/firmwaremodules/stm32-secure-patching-bootloader-demoapp) for examples on `Keys` directory setup.